ESIPFed/esip_badger/README.md

 to the Markdown (as an `img` element or through another available SVG rendering method).

-That method will only render the image wihout any links.
+That method will only render the image without any links.
 To include a link to the ESIP site, use:

 ```
 <a href="http://esipfed.org">![](http://52.11.105.140/funded.svg)</a>